Bios-Marcel/ServerBrowser/README.md

 ```

 None of these files should __ever__ be commited to version control !

-## Troubleshooting

-If your Client isn't able to connect to the server anymore, the first thing you should do, is to try and download the [latest version of the client](https://github.com/Bios-Marcel/ServerBrowser/releases/latest).

-The second thing you might want to check, is your firewall.
-Make sure you haven't blocked port 1099 or the application itself.

 ## You need help?
 [Send me an E-Mail](mailto:marceloschr@gmail.com)